vcfvct/typescript-retry-decorator/README.md

 Calling ExponentialBackOffRetry backOff 1s, multiplier=3 for the 4 time at 4:13:03 PM
 I failed!
 All retry done as expected, final message: 'Failed for 'ExponentialBackOffRetry' for 3 times.'
+Calling ExponentialBackOffWithJitterRetry backOff 1s, multiplier=2 for the 1 time at 4:13:03 PM
+Calling ExponentialBackOffWithJitterRetry backOff 1s, multiplier=2 for the 2 time at 4:13:03 PM
+Calling ExponentialBackOffWithJitterRetry backOff 1s, multiplier=2 for the 3 time at 4:13:05 PM
+Calling ExponentialBackOffWithJitterRetry backOff 1s, multiplier=2 for the 4 time at 4:13:09 PM
+I failed!
+All retry done as expected, final message: 'Failed for 'ExponentialBackOffWithJitterRetry' for 3 times.'
 ```